jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

     # Exceptions seen

-  all the tests are still green
+  all the tests are still green.

 * I change the name of the test from :ref:`test_key_far_brake_not_pressed` to :ref:`test_key_far_brake_not_pressed_w_gear`